How creative automation can supercharge your business

 What do these developments mean for future film and video production?

 The transition to digital production will change the professional field from the ground up; for example, think of production designers who will no longer build physical sets but digital ones in the future.
 Art departments will become virtual art departments or hybrids.
-Virtual set objects will become reusable and monetizable, e.g. in the form of NFTs.
+Virtual set objects will become reusable and monetisable, e.g. in the form of NFTs.

-There are several arguments in favor of entering virtual production: maximum creative control, flexibility, sustainability – the elimination of building huge sets on locations, transporting film crews and the associated logistics – and correspondingly lower costs.
+There are several arguments in favour of entering virtual production: maximum creative control, flexibility, sustainability – the elimination of building huge sets on locations, transporting film crews and the associated logistics – and correspondingly lower costs.

 Will virtual production replace conventional production?
 Not quite, because it doesn’t make sense in every case.
 It is therefore worthwhile to subject a project to a proof-of-concept at the beginning to determine which production method is best suited.
 Nevertheless, one can follow this development with interest.